nofishonfriday/FolderPlayer_mod-J2ME-/README.md

 - delete playing file
 - barebones, no gimmicks = battery friendly
 - v1.2.0 adds support for playing all filetypes the user's device is able to play
 - v1.3.0 can display ID3 tags of currently playing audio file (Options > Show track info, may crash occassionally...)
+(v1.3.x will probably be the last major version, **is anyone else actually still using this besides me? :D**)

 Know issues:
 - 'while playing' screen sometimes blanks or misses elements (workaround: trigger a redraw by e.g. changing volume etc.)